hendrikschilling/FASP/README.md

 ```
 vc_tifxyz_winding /path/to/trace
 ```
-No paramters required, the tool will store a winding.tif floating point tiff containing the relative winding numbers and wind_vis.tif which is a rainbow visualization of the winding numbers, and should be a smooth rainbow.
+No parameters required, the tool will store a winding.tif floating point tiff containing the relative winding numbers and wind_vis.tif which is a rainbow visualization of the winding numbers, and should be a smooth rainbow.
 If there are artifacts the source trace can be annotated with a mask to ignore problematic areas.
 Runtime should be around 10 seconds.

 ## vc_fill_quadmesh